microsoft/vscode-docs/docs/getstarted/settings.md

   // If enabled, will automatically change to high contrast theme if Windows is using a high contrast theme, and to dark theme when switching away from a Windows high contrast theme.
   "window.autoDetectHighContrast": true,

+  // If enabled, clicking on an inactive window will both activate the window and trigger the element under the mouse if it is clickable.
+If disabled, clicking anywhere on an inactive window will activate it only and a second click is required on the element.
+  "window.clickThroughInactive": true,

-  // Controls if closing the last editor should also close the window.
+  // Controls whether closing the last editor should also close the window.
 This setting only applies for windows that do not show folders.
   "window.closeWhenEmpty": false,

   // Enables macOS Sierra window tabs.
 Note that changes require a full restart to apply and that native tabs will disable a custom title bar style if configured.